Explore the two faces of the vibrant Alexandria Waterfront.

 How far is the port from the Pyramids of Giza?

-Is Alexandria safe for cruise visitors?
+Is the area safe for cruise visitors?

 Most cruise visitors explore without problems, especially in the busy waterfront areas and major tourist sites.
-However, like any large city, it is smart to stay aware of your surroundings and avoid carrying large amounts of cash.
+But, like any large city, it is smart to stay aware of your surroundings and avoid carrying large amounts of cash.

 Do taxis at the port use meters?

-Can you explore Alexandria without a tour?
+Can you explore the city without a tour?

 Yes, many travelers explore independently along the waterfront.
 The main sights are fairly easy to reach by taxi, tram, or walking once you arrive near the Corniche.